jamiekowalczik/network_ansible/README.md

 `cd ~; git clone https://github.com/networktocode/ntc-ansible --recursive`

--Setup your environment (this can be put in your .bashrc file)
+-Setup your environment (this can be put in your ~/.bash_profile file)

 `source ~/ansible/hacking/env-setup`